DC23/trellabit.net/README.md

     * Configures logging
     * Provides scope for me to reuse the habitica assembly in other applications (such as my pomodoro app).
     * Provides scope to create a GUI interface if desired.

+## Testing Assembly
+`trellabit.tests` contains all unit tests for the other modules.
+The InternalsVisibleTo assembly attribute is used to give the test code access to internal types, thus avoiding the problem of relaxed information hiding purely for the benefit of testing.
+Tests currently use a standard setup of [NUnit 3](http://www.nunit.org/) and [Moq](https://github.com/moq/moq4).

 ## Utility Assembly
 * `trellabit.core`: Core/common utility classes shared by many other modules.